No Stomach For Cancer – Scientific Advisory Council

 Donna Walsh is a Registered Dietitian with over 30 years of experience in the field of nutrition and health education.
 She provides nutrition services for oncology patients at the Harold Alfond Center for Cancer Care in Augusta.
 In addition, Donna also provides education and classes on nutrition and cancer prevention throughout the central Maine area.

-Donna’s academic background includes degrees in Nutrition and Dietetics and Master’s in Public Health with emphasis on Community Health Education.
+Donna’s academic background includes degrees in Nutrition and Dietetics and a Master’s in Public Health with an emphasis on Community Health Education.
 She is a Certified Specialist in Oncology Nutrition by the Commission on Dietetic Registration.

-Sam S. Yoon, MD
+Sam S. Yoon, M.D.

-Division of Surgical Oncology
+Chief, Division of Surgical Oncology

-Dr. Yoon specializes in the treatment of patients with upper gastrointestinal malignancies including gastric cancer as well as patients with soft tissue sarcomas.
+Sam S. Yoon, MD, is a surgical oncologist at Columbia Surgery.
+Dr. Yoon specializes in the treatment of patients with upper gastrointestinal malignancies including gastric cancer and soft tissue sarcomas.
 Dr. Yoon is a graduate of Harvard University and received his medical degree from the University of California at San Diego.
-He completed his residency in general surgery at Massachusetts General Hospital and his fellowship in surgical oncology at Memorial Sloan-Kettering Cancer Center.
+He completed his residency in general surgery at Massachusetts General Hospital (MGH) and his fellowship in surgical oncology at MSKCC.
+He was an Associate Professor of Surgery at MGH and Harvard Medical School for ten years before moving to MSKCC in 2012.